 - More efficient revenue streams

 With hundreds of thousands of mHealth apps on the market, many Americans are using mobile devices to track and share information about their health and fitness.
 While some of this data qualifies as PHI, not all mHealth apps are HIPAA compliant.
-This raises an important questions for physicians: Are mHealth apps covered by HIPAA?
+The growing use of smartphones in healthcare raises essential questions for physicians: Does HIPAA cover mHealth apps?

-As we discuss in the article, the short answer is: “it depends.”
+As discussed in the article, the short answer is: “it depends.”

 While smartphones and tablets offer enormous benefits for clinical practice, they also present challenges for data security.

 This article presents nine steps healthcare professionals should take to make sure they are adequately protecting patient information when accessing PHI from a mobile device.
 It also answers the question: Which platform is more secure – Apple or Android?

 As a whole, the primary use of smartphones in healthcare has been communication.
 While apps support a growing variety of other mHealth capabilities, their adoption remains relatively niche.